-9 Executive Directors
+9 Executive Leadership Team

-The pay and grading of Executive Directors is determined by the requirements of the role and by reference to the labour market for roles of a similar size and complexity.
-They are on a single fixed salary point.
-Nationally negotiated cost of living awards are applied (Link to actual earnings and earnings forecast for 2018/19).
+The pay and grading of the Executive Leadership Team is determined by the requirements of the role and by reference to the labour market for roles of a similar size and complexity.
+Executive Directors (and the Executive Lead Officer Strategy Governance and Law) progress to the next point of their grade scale subject to satisfactory performance in the role as determined by the Chief Executive Officer.
+Once at the top of the scale they are entitled to receive the JNC nationally negotiated cost of living awards (Link to actual earnings and earnings forecast for 2018/19).